United States of America

 Go Horse Riding in the Wild West

-I wanna be a cowboy baby!
-This is a great experience, and you can do this from a ton of places in the west.
+I wanna be a cowboy, baby!
+This is a great experience, and you can do this from a ton of places in the West.
 An easy way to do it is on a day excursion from Las Vegas.

 Attend Burning Man